-Communities are in the front line when natural hazards hit.
+Communities are on the front line when natural hazards hit.

 Being a platform for discussion regarding natural resources, environmental security, regional cooperation and exchange of environmental information, Aarhus Centres organize activities such as conte

-Public participation in conducting Environmental Impact Assessments (EIAs) is key to achieve transparent decision-making processes.
+Public participation in conducting Environmental Impact Assessments (EIAs) plays a key role in achieving transparent decision-making processes.

 Environmental legislation in many regions where Aarhus Centres operate is still in the process of development.

 The environmental impacts of mining and other extractive industries often lead to concerns of the local population, in particular when information is not accessible.